June 20, 2019

-Besides saving them time, money, and effort in creating original imagery for a campaign, stock photography provides a nearly bottomless resource of versatile images and clips to make use of for anything from a full-blown marketing campaign to a personal use poster for next Saturday’s garage sale.
+Besides saving them time, money, and the effort involved in creating original imagery for a campaign, stock photography provides a nearly bottomless resource of versatile images and clips to use for anything from a full-blown marketing campaign to a personal use poster for next Saturday’s garage sale.

 Stock photos can fill a specific gap in a project or marketing campaign, but they can also help create and direct it as well.
 For designers and art directors, a quality stock photography catalog or collection can function as a very important and inspirational tool in the creative process.

-Being able to access and download imagery on-demand makes a lot of sense for lots of businesses, both big and small.
-Advertising agencies are obvious buyers of stock photography, but so are small businesses with bootstrapped budgets, (freelance) graphic designers, writers, and bloggers, social media influencers, and beyond.
-If images are involved, whether it’s printed marketing collateral like an event flyer or pamphlet or it’s an online landing page or blog post, stock photography is more than likely a step in the process, even if it’s not obvious that it is.
+Being able to access and download imagery on-demand makes sense for businesses, both big and small.
+Advertising agencies are obvious buyers of stock photography, but so are small businesses with bootstrapped budgets, freelance graphic designers, writers, bloggers, social media influencers, and so on.
+If images are involved, be it printed marketing collateral like an event flyer or pamphlet or an online landing page or blog post, stock photography is likely a step in the process, even if it’s not obvious that it is.
 (And, ideally, it won’t be obvious.)

 Stock Photography as an Influencer

-Overly-enthusiastic colleagues in suits, scenic landscapes to inspire booking that next holiday and other cliche images can be found in every stock agency’s offering.
-This isn’t a bad thing – some images are quintessential captures of the way we tend to envision an idea, concept, event, or activity.
+Overly-enthusiastic colleagues in suits, happy ladies eating plain salads and other cliché images can be found at almost every stock agency.
+This isn’t a bad thing — some images are quintessential captures of the way we tend to envision an idea, concept, event, or activity.
 It’s just important to be aware of the biases that come with that and how they influence the way the world around us is displayed.

 Trends in Stock Photography

-The past few years have seen the trends begin to focus on authenticity and ethical marketing.
-While it might seem cliche, this trend is catching on in many areas and, as the average consumer becomes more aware of social climates and how they are shifting, they’ve begun demanding that companies follow suit.
+The past few years have seen trends focusing on authenticity and ethical marketing.
+While it might seem cliché, this trend is catching on in many areas and, as the average consumer becomes more aware of social climates and how they are shifting, they’ve begun demanding that companies follow suit.

 Sustainability, environmental consciousness, and a less consumption-focused lifestyle are becoming bigger trends in today’s marketing strategies.
 Wider demands for equal representation of people across the spectrum of race, ability, sexual orientation, and gender are becoming more prevalent and the imagery being created is starting to respond.
-Engaging with politics is another trend that’s reflected in recent stock photography as activism and protesting become a more prominent part of daily life.
+Engaging with politics is another emerging trend as activism and protesting become a more prominent part of daily life.
 More stock photographers are looking to capture images that represent the power of peaceful protest and of people coming together to break down barriers and negative societal norms.

-This is again reflected in the shift in the types of bodies contemporary stock photography is showing.
+This is again reflected in the types of bodies contemporary stock photography is showcasing.
 By making different body types visible, questioning stereotypical gender roles, and allowing real people to portray themselves in the way that they want, stock photographers are able to influence the way we see the world.

 A photo is a representation of a person or place or thing and ensuring that the representation is an accurate one, even as just a snapshot in time, is a great responsibility that both stock photographers and stock agencies have, as do their customers and the marketing collateral they produce.